 Why study this course

-Choosing the MEng Electrical and Electronic Engineering degree offers you a quicker, more direct route to Chartered Engineer status than the shorter BEng.
-It allows you to use the last two years to expand and strengthen your knowledge in electrical and electronic engineering.
+The MEng allows you to use the last two years to expand and strengthen your knowledge in electrical and electronic engineering.
 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.

 AAB-ABB.
 Must include grade A in Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.